allainerain/allainerain/README.md

 Hi, newest visitor!

 ## About Me:
-- 📚 I'm a 3rd year standing Computer Science student from the University of the (sunny 🌞) Philippines!
+- 📚 I'm a final year Computer Science undergrad from the University of the (sunny 🌞) Philippines!
-- 💻 I specialize in product design, although I dabble in data science, machine learning and software development.
-Instead of sticking to one thing, I like finding problems and designing solutions that bring different areas together.
-Basically, I come up with an idea for something cool, then learn whatever I need to build it!
+- 💻 My research interest lies in human-AI collaboration, with a focus on the intersection of human-computer interaction (HCI), computational social science, and applied machine learning.
 - 🌱 Other words to describe me: ambitious, curious, proactive, perfectionist

 ## Tech Stack: